scottcorgan/domy-router/README.md

 ### route(name[, options, callbacks]);

+Each route will get rendered only once.
+If the route has been rendered, it simply skips the rendering step, but performs every other route sequence.

 * `path` - the name of the route.
 Used to create nested routes.
 * `options` - options to set on the route
   * `url` - the url of the route.
 If it is a nested route, it will be prepended with its parent route